mcsee/Software-Design-Articles/Articles/Theory/The One and Only Software Design Principle/readme.md

 ![model](https://cdn.hashnode.com/res/hashnode/image/upload/v1598842979012/j-xiUt-jT.png)

-The relationship between objects of the model and entities of the real world is 1: 1
+The relationship between objects of the model and entities of the real-world is 1: 1

 We can see the justification of this model in this article: